JakBul/Premier-League-Quiz/README.md

 - [Git](https://git-scm.com) used for version control (`git add`, `git commit`, `git push`)
 - [GitHub](https://github.com) used for secure online code storage
 - [GitHub Pages](https://pages.github.com) used for hosting the deployed front-end site
-- [Gitpod](https://gitpod.io) used as a cloud-based IDE for development
+- [Gitpod](https://gitpod.io) used as a cloud-based IDE for the development
 - [Unsplash](https://www.unsplash.com/) used to find and download free images for the project
 - [Google Fonts](https://fonts.google.com/) used to obtain the fonts linked in the header and used in the project
 - [Google Developer Tools](https://developers.google.com/web/tools/chrome-devtools) used as a primary method of fixing spacing issues, finding bugs, and testing responsiveness across the project